EDUCBA Logo

 4. Drop Multiple Schema

-In this method, we are able to delete multiple schemas at the same time by using below two syntaxes as follows:
+In this method, we can delete multiple schemas at the same time by using below two syntaxes as follows:

 Syntax: